IMMUNIZATION

 - Addition of history of intussusception as a contraindication for rotavirus vaccination.
 MMWR Morb Mortal Wkly Rep. 2011;60(41):1427.

 - Marin M, Broder KR, Temte JL, Snider DE, Seward JF.
-Use of combination measles, mumps, rubella, and varicella vaccine: recommendations of the Advisory Committee on Immunization Practices (ACIP).
+Use of combination measles, mumps, rubella, and varicella vaccine: recommendations of the Advisory Committee on Immunisation Practices (ACIP).
 MMWR Recomm Rep. 2010;59(RR-3):1-12.

 - McLean HQ, Fiebelkorn AP, Temte JL, Wallace GS.
-Prevention of measles, rubella, congenital rubella syndrome, and mumps, 2013: summary recommendations of the Advisory Committee on Immunization Practices (ACIP).
+Prevention of measles, rubella, congenital rubella syndrome, and mumps, 2013: summary recommendations of the Advisory Committee on Immunisation Practices (ACIP).
 MMWR Recomm Rep. 2013;62(RR-4):1-34.

 - Marin M, Guris D, Chaves SS, Schmid S, Seward JF.
-Prevention of varicella: recommendations of the Advisory Committee on Immunization Practices (ACIP).
+Prevention of varicella: recommendations of the Advisory Committee on Immunisation Practices (ACIP).
 MMWR Recomm Rep. 2007;56(RR-4):1-40.

-- National Primary Health Care Development Agency, Nigerian Field Guide on surveillance of adverse events following immunization (AEFI) and response.
+- National Primary Health Care Development Agency, Nigerian Field Guide on surveillance of adverse events following immunisation (AEFI) and response.
 2018